8 Plumbing Tips for New Homeowners

 - Plumber’s tape to fix leaky showerheads

-- Duct tape to mitigate the flow of a plumbing leak until a plumber is on the way
+- Duct tape to reduce the flow of a plumbing leak until a plumber is on the way

 7. Avoid Clogged Drains from Day One

-Whatever flows down the drain besides water could lead to a clog.
-Use your drains running smoothly with these preventive tips:
+Anything that flows down the drain apart from water could lead to a clog.
+Run your drains running smoothly with these preventive tips:-

-- Place mesh drain covers in bathroom sinks and showers
+- Put in mesh drain covers in bathroom sinks and showers

-- Don’t flush anything down the toilet other than human waste and a small amount of toilet paper
+- Never flush anything down the toilet besides human waste and a small amount of toilet paper

-- Never pour cooking grease down the kitchen sink
+- Never pour cooking oil down the kitchen sink

-- Pour a large pot of near-boiling water in every drain monthly
+- Pour a large pot of near-boiling water into every drain each month